Leaderboard

 2 points

-That's Great News!
+12. That's Great News!
 I'm glad to hear you are feeling better!
 I somewhat understand what you are going through.
 My wife has had chronic bronchitis for about eight years (OPD).
 She uses an inhaler daily.
 When she gets really sick, she also has to take antibiotics and prednisone.
 Several times she has been given so much prednisone that she gets real puffed up and it can take months for her to get back to normal.
 She has never smoked, the doctors tell her that her attacks are triggered by allergies.
 Mostly certain types of mold.
 It's rough at times.
-Well, it's day seven for us.2 points
+Well, it's day seven for us.
+We can do this!
+Jeff

 2 points

-Welcome aboard Deb. hope you feel better and the doctor is a good idea if you get feeling worse.
+13. Welcome aboard Deb. hope you feel better and the doctor is a good idea if you get feeling worse.
 It`s tough but will be well worth it.
-I smoked just about as long as you have and you still see a lot of improvement. hang in there. best wishes.2 points
+I smoked just about as long as you have and you still see a lot of improvement. hang in there. best wishes.

 2 points